DillonWard/Countdown-Mobile-Application/README.md

 Run the program (USB-Debugging Enabled): ionic cordova run android --device

-To run the program via localhost in web browser: ionic serve
+To run the program via localhost in web browser (Cordova will not work, just press cancel when entering game mode to continue): ionic serve
 ```